WillCallTickets/WillCall/test.md

 Visit (Certbot.org)[https://certbot.eff.org/]
 Enter "none of the above" for system
 Enter your system name as the ubuntu version you used for your instance - Ubuntu 16.04
-Use the listed install commands but DO NOT do the "GET STARTED" section yet - we will go there in a moment
+Use the listed install commands but DO NOT do the "GET STARTED" section yet - we will go there in a few steps
 ```
 ```
 # from the root dir